OmsInSerial/Eurorack/FM Einheit/Readme.md

 Follow this procedure:

-1. Connect the Daisy to the Computer with a USB C cable.
+1. Connect the Daisy to the Computer with a micro USB cable.

 2. Enter the system bootloader by holding the BOOT button down, and then pressing, and releasing the RESET button.